jxjo/PlanformCreator2/README.md

 ### VLM Analysis

-PC2 has an integrated VLM (Vortex lattice method) module to calculate the lift distribution along wing span based on the previously carried paneling of the wing.
+PC2 includes an integrated VLM (Vortex Lattice Method) module to calculate the lift distribution along the span based on the previously generated paneling.

 <img src="./images/vlm_cp_panel.png" width="800" />

-The main objective of the aero analysis in PC2 is to find the region of the wing, which will fail when the angle of attack is increased towards stall.
-For this assessment the 2D airfoil polar data and the 3D lift aero data is combined in a 'viscous loop'.
+The primary objective of aerodynamic analysis in PC2 is to identify wing regions that will stall first when the angle of attack increases.
+For this assessment, 2D airfoil polar data and 3D lift aerodynamic data are combined in a viscous loop.

-The 2D airfoil polar data is taken from the polar definitions as described in the section before.
-The airfoil polars are evaluated for each wing section.
-Note: For wing analysis only T1 polars (constant speed) are supported.
+The 2D airfoil polar data is taken from the polar definitions described in the previous section.
+Airfoil polars are evaluated for each wing section.
+Wing analysis supports only T1 polars (constant speed).

-The 'viscous loop' calculates the effective Cl and Alpha for each panel station along wing span.
+The viscous loop calculates the effective Cl and alpha for each panel station along the span.

 <img src="./images/vlm_viscous_loop.png" width="400" />